Zila-Valley/Product-BRDs/enterprise-readiness/MISSING_IMPLEMENTATION_PLAN.md

 Acceptance criteria:

 - SuperAdmin can access all trusts only through SuperAdmin APIs.
-- Trust Admin can access only institutions in the same trust.
+- Trust Admin can access only institutions in the same trust. **Verified for institute switching.**
-- Institution Admin can access only assigned institution.
+- Institution Admin can access only assigned institution. **Verified for header override.**
-- Forged headers cannot expand scope.
+- Forged headers cannot expand scope. **Verified by integration tests.**

 Tests required: